sparker256/imgui4xp/README.md

 On my system I have renamed the main SDK folder to XSDK and it resides in /opt so the full path is /opt/XSDK

-Since I develop on Linux my IDE of choice is QT Crearor which is installed from my package manager.
+Since I develop on Linux my IDE of choice is QT Creator which is installed from my package manager.